rdzar/node-moneybird/README.md

 ## Obtain a moneybird token
 To obtain a moneybird token go to [https://moneybird.com/user/applications/new](https://moneybird.com/user/applications/new) and choose "Personal use".
 The next page will provide you with the token, please store the token in a secure manner.

+## What about the OAuth flow?
+There are plenty of packages available or you probably already use some if you're doing OAuth anyway.
+Currently there is no reason to rebuild something existing that doesn't really fit the main purpose: easy & fast promise based API communication.
+The accesstoken resulting from a proper OAuth flow can already be used with this wrapper (`TOKEN` in the example code).

 ## Example create contact
 ```js
 import { Client } from 'moneybird'